luu176/SLE4442-Card-Manager/README.md

 [SLE4442 Datasheet ](https://www.digikey.com.au/htmldatasheets/production/433077/0/0/1/sle-4442-m3-2.html)

-In order to write to the card you must first enter the 3 bytes security PIN (usually set by manufacturers to FF,FF,FF).
+To write to the card you must first enter the 3-byte security PIN (usually set by manufacturers to FF,FF,FF).

 once authenticated, you can change the pin & write to the memory, the first 32 bytes of which can be permanently locked to prevent further writing.